shivavishnoi/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaadi/index.md

 Since we are going to save user data into database , create a user schema(inside models directory) with fields:

-- name
-- email
+name!
+email!
-- age
+age
+address
-- bio
+bio
+hobbies: String

 create a User model based on above schema and export it.